THIRTY-TWO months old + ONE month

 When people say things to me like, “Oh your Mom would be so proud!” it sounds like you are missing–that if only you were still living, you’d get the chance to acknowledge my accomplishments.
 But it’s within the moments like the one above, that my body pulses with that pride, and I’m utterly aware of you–of that fact that it’s not would be proud but is.

 They laid Marion on my chest but her legs were folded closed.
 I kept saying, “What is it?
 What is it!” anxiously awaiting the most anticipated information of the past nine months.

 “It’s a boy!”
 Chris looked at me and said with this huge smile I can still vividly remember.
 But my stomach sank because something just didn’t completely feel right.

 He tried again.
 “It’s a girl!”
 And everyone, including myself, laughed, as I laid my head back on the pillow and cried with the relief that she was out, she was healthy, and she really was a girl.
 I had done it.

 Her birth was truly one of the best days of my life.
-From start to finish, everything worked out, just as I had believed it would.
-Never have I manifested something so accurate and with such knowing ease, recieving so many assuring signs in the weeks leading up to her delivery.
+From start to finish, everything worked out.
+Never have I manifested something so accurate and with such knowing ease, receiving so many assuring signs in the weeks leading up to her delivery.
 She feels like the ultimate proof of all I’ve written about in this journal.

-I promise I will write again soon, when everyone’s needs (including mine) have been met, and I have a few moments to talk with you.
+I promise I’ll write again soon, when everyone’s needs (including mine) have been met, and I have a few moments to talk with you.

-Now that Marion is here…now that I’ve truly settled into the comfiest and most confident places within myself and motherhood because of her birth, I feel like I need you less and less, which is both a hardening yet honest thought.
+Now that Marion is here…now that I’ve truly settled into the comfiest and most confident places within myself and motherhood because of her birth, I’m already feeling like I need you less and less, which is both a hardening yet honest thought.